dkaslovsky/calendar-tasks/README.md

 ## Usage

-`calendar-tasks` is a simple tool for tracking scheduled tasks from the command line rather than on a calendar.
+`calendar-tasks` is a simple tool for tracking scheduled tasks from the commandline rather than on a calendar.

 To check tasks for the next 3 days, pass the task files to `calendar-tasks` (see below) together with `-d 3` for the number of days.
 For example:
 ```